bgu-frontend/hw3_2025/README.md

 ## Frontend requirements
 - **Routes description**
-  - The application will have the following routes: (optional: use react dom router)
+  - The application will have the following routes: (see react dom router)
     - `/` – Homepage: the same page we saw on the previous exercises, can be seen by all users, even if they did not log in.
   The homepage (when user is not logged in) will show **navigation buttons** that redirect to the login and create user pages:
         - **Login page button**: